Potential of Potentilla

 The Potentilla shrub is a plant we are all familiar with even if we do not know it by name.
 As soon as I show it to a customer the recognition is sparked.
 “Oh yes!
 My grandmother has these planted around her house.”

-I had a group of three Potentillas planted at our nursery that had been neglected for close to 10 years.
+I had a group of three potentillas planted at our nursery that had been neglected for close to 10 years.
 They were in shambles.
 I took it upon myself to try and repair them.
 I brought my pruners but was able to remove most of the larger branches with my bare hands.
-But after the beating and cutting it went through those plants bounced back and thrives within a month!
+But, after the beating and cutting it went through those plants bounced back and thrived within a month!
 In one word: resilient.

 Overall the potentillas are a timeless classic in Manitoba.
 The trusty fall back.
 And I don’t think they should be counted out of our gardens just yet.